 The Fund provides grants to the agricultural sector to finance projects which contribute to the long-term development and sustainability of agriculture in Barbados.
 Such grants, when disbursed, are recognised in the accounts as a reduction in the equity of the Fund.

 3. Cash equivalents

-These are term deposits placed with a financial institution.
+These are time deposits placed with financial institutions.